amtdev/amti_php/README.md

-# phpapp
+# amti_php
-a simple chef cookbook for creating php apps running on Apache
+a simple chef cookbook for configuring php